Blog

 A secure page means that it is behind some kind of login wall.
 When using a URL to PDF endpoint, API2PDF will take your URL that you provided, visit the page, and then render a PDF of the result.
 However, you run into a problem because API2PDF is not “logged in” to your website.
 What to do?

-2. Provide some hidden mechanism to bypass the login wall by including a query string parameter with a secret key that only API2PDF has.
+Including a query string parameter with a secret key that only API2PDF has.
 For example if your page is at some route yourwebsite.com/super-secure-page, you can have API2PDF go to yourwebsite.com/super-secure-page?pdfOnly=58320023434, where if the pdfOnly query parameter matches your secret key, it is clear to show the page.
 You can make it more secure by generating new keys on the fly, storing them, and only making them valid for a brief amount of time, like one minute.
-There are similar techniques you can employ here, none of them are as good as the first approach in my opinion.

 Comments are closed.